cypress-io/cypress-realworld-testing/docs/directory-structure/index.md

 ### /machines

-Contains all of the [X State](https://xstate.js.org/docs/) machines used in the app.
+Contains all of the [XState](https://xstate.js.org/docs/) machines used in the app.

 ### /pages